COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

     - Accessibility Divide:
         - VR hardware costs may exclude low-income users, exacerbating inequities in tech education.

+        - To combat this, team has created a 3D version accessible through traditional web, so that any user with a modern computer would be able to access and play the game

     - Data Privacy Risks:
         - User performance data (e.g., quiz scores, learning patterns) must be anonymised and encrypted to prevent misuse.